Tips and to enjoy Northern Italy’s Western Coastline

 Cultural travelers may visit the Basilica of St. Margaret of Antioch.

 Nature lovers hike up Castello Brown.
 Perched on a hill overlooking the town offering breathtaking vistas of the Ligurian coastline.

 Sarzana is a quietly spectacular town.
 It lies in Liguria on the border with Tuscany.
 The Magra river passes to the east.
 The sea is a short distance away.

-Inside its Romanesque/Gothic cathedral, Basilica Cattedrale di Santa Maria Assunta, you’ll find Cross of Maestro Guglielmo, dated 1138.
-This cross is noted as the oldest example of monumental painted panel (dipintura) cross.
+Basilica Cattedrale di Santa Maria Assunta is a Romanesque Gothic cathedral.
+Inside you’ll find Cross of Maestro Guglielmo, dated 1138.
+Experts note this cross as the oldest example of monumental painted panel (dipintura) cross.
 This crucifix portrays Jesus as the Christus Triumphans.